mohammadbutt/42_ft_printf/README.md

 gcc your_filename.c libftprintf.a
 ```

-# Program Installation and Usgae Demo
+# Program Installation and Usage Demo

 ### Mandatory parts of the project:
 - Manage the following conversions: `csp`.